 - Requires additional planning, preparation, mitigation, or policy/permit compliance.

 Click on the Special Event Safety Compliance.pdf info sheet for a quick overview.
 Please print this handy sheet so you may have quick access to it while planning.

-- The first step for any special event held at CSU Stanislaus is to reserve the event space via the Online Reservation System.
+- The first step for any special event held at Stanislaus State is to reserve the event space via the Online Reservation System.

 - The second step is to complete the Special Event Safety Plan (SESP).pdf form which must be submitted to the University Police Services and Risk Management (UPD/SRM) office at least 30 calendar days prior to the event start date.

 The following requirements may also be applicable to your event:

 - Special Event Insurance

 Facilities reservations must be made online through the reservation system.
 This process may be completed here.